Namularbre/goLinq/README.md

 <li>Limit</li>
 <li>Skip</li>

-All the methods works with slices, but I will work on a struct the works like a query, to make go linq easier to write and read.
+All the methods works with slices, but I will work on a struct that works like a query, to make go linq easier to write and read.

 ## Install